kerwinc/VSTSTasks/Tasks/GitflowBranchGate/readme.md

 #### 0.3.22

-- Fixed a bug where builds fail is its queued from a Pull Request targeting master and "Master must not have any active Pull Requests" is turned on.
-Expecte behaviour is that it should still fail if triggered another way.
+- Fixed a bug where builds fail if queued from a Pull Request targeting master and "Master must not have any active Pull Requests" is turned on.
+Expected behaviour is that it should still fail if triggered another way.

 #### 0.2.68